 - In the large mixing bowl, stir dry ingredients into wet ingredients and mix until just combined.
 Fold in nuts or add-ins.

-- Store in an airtight container for up to 1 week or freeze loaves for up to 4 months.
+- Let cool slightly then remove from the pan.
+Store in an airtight container for up to 1 week or freeze loaves for up to 4 months.